BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 • Range (slight advantage, larger in real-world conditions)

-The Dolphin arrives first, costs less on sticker, and carries a better battery for the Canadian climate.
-It's a legitimate car from the world's largest EV manufacturer.
-The trade-offs are real: no EVAP rebate, no dealer network outside Quebec and BC, and the uncertainty of being an early customer in a new market.
+The Dolphin costs less on sticker and is a more engaging car to drive.
+It's a legitimate vehicle from the world's largest EV manufacturer.
+The trade-offs are real: no EVAP rebate, no published national service map yet, it's not available yet, and there is still uncertainty around being an early customer in a new market.

 Specific recommendations: